Room 1805

 The young couple stumbled out of the elevator into the hallway—the kind with plush carpets and soft lighting radiating from the floor in variegated colors that mimicked the rainbow.
 It was the kind one finds in high-class boutique hotels in large, cosmopolitan cities, catering to the one percent, high-paid artists, and rock-and-roll musicians, the type who destroy their rooms before escaping town, leaving the bill to be settled by their minions.

-They held onto each other, he whispering in her ear, she giggling uncontrollably, as they passed by the buzzing, darkened ice-machine vestibule and a battery of doors until they reached the end of the hall.
+They held onto each other—he whispering in her ear, she giggling uncontrollably—as they passed by the buzzing, darkened ice-machine vestibule and a battery of doors, until they reached the end of the hall, where the man instinctively looked back.

-“We’ll have to do it in the hall,” Renée said.
+The woman slipped her hand down his pants.
+“We’ll have to do it in the hall,” she said.

-“Why don’t we do it in the road,” he mumbled.
+“Why don’t we do it in the road,” he said.

-“Found it!” he said, holding up the card key.
-He tapped it against the lock, and the couple, still in their respective grasp, leaned on the door and fell into room 1805.
+He held up the card key.
+“Found it!”
+He tapped the key against the lock, and the couple, still in their respective grasp, leaned on the door and fell into room 1805.

 That’s when the two men burst into the room, guns drawn.